 Structure search vs. amortized inference.
-In our task of program synthesis, we use neural nets for amortized inference rather than structure search, due to the large search space and our desire to return a shape interpretation nearly instantaneously.
+For our program synthesis task, we use neural nets for amortized inference rather than structure search, due to the large search space and our desire to return a shape interpretation nearly instantaneously, effectively trading neural net training time for fast inference at test time.
 Our model takes 5 ms to infer a shape program with a Titan X GPU.
 We also considered various possible approaches for structured search over the space of shape programs, but decided that these would most likely be too our slow for our goals.

 One approach to structured search is constraint solving.
-Ellis et al. (2015) used SMT solvers to infer 2D graphics programs, and required on the order of 5-20 minutes to learn typical programs in that domain, which were arguably simpler than our 3D shape programs.
+Ellis et al. (2015) used the performant Z3 SMT solver (De Moura & Bjørner, 2008) to infer 2D graphics programs, taking 5-20 minutes for problems arguably simpler than our 3D shape programs.
 Other approaches could be based on stochastic search, such as MCMC in the space of programs.
-For the related but presumably problem of inverse graphics from 2D images, MCMC takes far too long for perception in a glance (Kulkarni et al., 2015b); we suspect MCMC would also be prohibitively slow for our purposes.
+For the related problem of inverse graphics from 2D images, MCMC, like constraint solving, takes too long for perception at a glance (Kulkarni et al., 2015b).
 Efficient integration of discrete search and amortized inference, however, is a promising future research direction.